-Several vendors, like Zoom, already offer features that support green screen and virtual backgrounds and are actively adding more.
+Several vendors, like Zoom and Microsoft, already offer features that support green screen and virtual backgrounds and are actively adding more.
 In the future, we will rely less on the third-party software as basic business video apps will support live video editing features.
-This is another trend that bubbled up before the pandemic and has accelerating because of it.
+This is another trend that bubbled up before the pandemic and accelerated because of it.
 After a year of seeing themselves in generic video boxes, workers crave something more exciting and dynamic.

 5. More advanced features

 Pre-pandemic, the mantra for creating good video software was to keep it simple.
 Video wasn't as ubiquitous, and there was employee resistance to using it.
 Any barriers to joining a meeting would result in people giving up on video and using the phone.
 It had to be one click to join with few buttons on the interface once the meeting started.

 Now that everyone is more comfortable using video, we are ready for more advanced features.
 Video services are offering more personalized features and visual effects, including cartoon avatars and custom backgrounds.
 Video vendors are also pushing out AI features, including meeting notes, video clips to share with team members and other personal assistant tasks.